We’ve fielded more questions about real estate in the last few years than in the previous two decades combined.

 The average homeowner spends hundreds of hours each year managing, maintaining, and improving their home.
 Beyond the time, there are constant decisions—repairs, vendors, upgrades, problems.

-It’s a steady drain on attention.
+It’s a steady drain on your attention...and your time.

 That time comes from somewhere: